ayonic/Solana-Agent-Wallet/README.md

 ## Requirements Mapping

-This section maps the project features to the bounty requirements for an agentic wallet prototype.
+This section maps the project features the requirements for an agentic wallet prototype.

 - **Programmatic wallet creation**
   - Implemented by `WalletRegistry` and `AgentWallet` in [`src/wallet`] (/solana-agent-wallet/src/wallet).